adityausathe/java-microservice-template/README.md

 ### :heavy_check_mark: Working

 ## Information
-A prototypical java-based microservice demostrating API-first development approach, and a possible code-organization strategy.
+A prototypical Java-based microservice demonstrating API-first development approach, and a possible code-organization strategy.
 This app can serve as a base template and can be extended into a fully-functional microservice.

 ## Functionality
 - The web-application is broken into six modules: